-Certain stock option grants under our 2006 Equity Incentive Plan, or the 2006 Plan, are subject to an early exercise provision.
+Certain stock option grants under our 2006 Equity Incentive Plan, or the 2006 Plan, were subject to an early exercise provision.
 Shares of common stock obtained upon early exercise of unvested options are subject to repurchase by us at the applicable original issue price.
 During the year ended December 31, 2016, we repurchased 1,457 shares of common stock.
-No shares were repurchased during the years ended December 31, 2017 or 2015.
+No shares were repurchased during the years ended December 31, 2018 or 2017.